sd4483/Minimax-XO/README.md

 This rule was evolved into an AI Algorithm used in many board games (chess, connect four, tic tac toe..etc) while it's so hard to implement for chess, it's trivial to implement for tic tac toe.

-#Game Features :
+# Game Features :

 - Scores board.
 - Written in Python.
 - Player is always X.
-- Interactive game (even it's a console one).
+- Interactive game.
 - alpha-burring algorithm is used (optimized minimax).